 A memoir, Prevailing Winds, about my family's former summer house on Lake Erie, in Ontario, Canada.
 The chapter "Asleep in the Cottage" was published in Southwest Review, Vol. 100, No. 4, 2015.

 An international database development project about interactive textbooks and other learning materials in publishing studies.

 A film proposal for a documentary based on Beneath the Metropolis: The Secret Lives of Cities, by Alex Marshall (Running Press), a book I conceived and edited.
 Producer inquires welcome.

-A book of cultural history, about American booksellers, from the 18th century to the present.
-Tentative title, A Marrying of Minds: The American Bookstore.
+Cultural history essays about American booksellers, from the 18th century to the present.

 Beneath the Metropolis: The Secret Lives of Cities, by Alex Marshall (for Running Press/ Perseus Books Group).
 Documentary film rights option is available.

-Exploring the Appalachian Trail, a five-volume series of hiking guides, now undergoing revision for a second edition (for Stackpole Books).
+Exploring the Appalachian Trail, a five-volume series of hiking guides, now fully revised in a second edition and ebook editions (for Stackpole Books).

 Previous adventures in...

 US Virgin Islands